 Sam Doidge

-10 Days of Silent Meditation
+10 Days of silent meditation

 I wanted to write about a silent Vipassana meditation course I recently went on.
 When I was there, I couldn’t read or write, and had time to think about what I would write if I could.